twilliams9397/eng89_docker/README.md

 - `docker run -d -p 2368:2368 ghost` - ghost website builder
 - `docker run -d -p 80:80 nginx` - nginx homepage, already reverse proxied so dont need :80 in browser
+- if a port is busy, map to a different port in the run command
 - `/usr/share/nginx/html` has nginx web files
 - can replace `index.html` to alter website appearance
 - `docker cp src_path container:dest_path` is the copy command, and the container must be already created (either running or stopped) - e.g. `docker cp ~/Documents/Sparta/Docker/index.html 6d05f4526d47:/usr/share/nginx/html`
 - `docker commit 6d05f4526d47 twilliams9397/eng89_docker` and `docker push -a twilliams9397/eng89_docker` are used to push to a docker repository
+- Dockerfile (syntax important) can be used to automate docker tasks